scrapy/scrapy/docs/topics/settings.rst

 Default: ``True``

-Scope: ``scrapy.extensions.checksettings.CheckSettings``

-Whether to enable Check Settings.
-Optionally a list of variables to ignore can be specified (see :setting:`CHECK_SETTINGS_IGNORED`).
+Whether to enable the :class:`~scrapy.extensions.checksettings.CheckSettings` extension.
+Optionally a list of variables to ignore.

 .. setting:: CHECK_SETTINGS_IGNORED